RTXteam/PloverDB/README.md

 Connected to 0.
 Escape character is '^]'.
 ```
 then PloverDB is running and ready.
-Send a `C-C` to disconnect and you are ready to use or test PloverDB.
+Send a `Ctrl-C` to disconnect and you are ready to use or test PloverDB.

 Once it's finished loading, you should be able to send it POST requests at the port you opened; the URL for this would look something like: `http://yourinstance.rtx.ai:9990/query/`.
 Or, if you just want to use it locally: `http://localhost:9990/query/`.